informatica-unica/lip/expr/arithexpr/README.md

 ```
 iszero pred succ 0 and not iszero succ pred succ 0
 ```
-You can check its AST via `dune utop src` as follows:
+You can check its AST via `dune utop lib` as follows:
 ```ocaml
 "iszero pred succ 0 and not iszero succ pred succ 0" |> ArithexprLib.Main.parse;;
 ```